ianclawson/Delta-iPac-Edition/README.md

 Why do this?
 To share my passion for iOS Reetro Game Emulation dev with the world, and to keep Delta fresh while we patiently wait for the next official Delta release.

-Though in my testing the build is stable, _**please do not open issues or tickets.**_ I am not planning on continuing development of this iPac Edition ❤️ _(again, see disclaimers section below for info)_
+Though in my testing the build is stable, I am not planning on continuing development of this iPac Edition ❤️

 ## -- Supported Systems:
 - Nintendo Entertainment System (NES)